Thiriloshani/Underwater-Image-RGB_Color-Enhancement/README.md

 # 🌊 Underwater Image RGB Color Enhancement

-A Python-based underwater image enhancement project that improves the visibility and color quality of underwater images and videos using image processing techniques.
+A Python-based underwater image enhancement project that improves the visibility, contrast, and color quality of underwater images using image processing techniques.

 ---

 ## 📌 Project Overview

 Underwater images often suffer from poor visibility, low contrast, and color distortion due to light absorption and scattering in water.
-This project enhances underwater images and videos by applying a sequence of image processing techniques to improve visual quality.
+This project enhances underwater images by applying image processing techniques such as Histogram Equalization, White Balancing, and Contrast Limited Adaptive Histogram Equalization (CLAHE) to produce visually improved results.

 ---

+## 🎯 Objective

+To improve the quality of underwater images by enhancing brightness, contrast, and color balance, making them more suitable for marine research, underwater exploration, and computer vision applications.

+---

 ## ✨ Features

-- Enhance underwater RGB images
+- Enhances underwater RGB images
-- Improve red color information
-- Perform automatic white balancing
+- Histogram Equalization on the Red channel
+- White Balance correction
-- Enhance contrast using CLAHE
+- Contrast enhancement using CLAHE
-- Compare original and enhanced images
-- Display histogram comparison
-- Process both images and videos
+- Histogram comparison before and after enhancement
+- Simple menu-driven Python program

 ---

 ## 🛠️ Technologies Used

--- Python 3
+- Python
 - OpenCV
 - NumPy
 - Matplotlib
-- Computer Vision
-- Image Processing

----

-## ⚙️ Enhancement Pipeline

-1. Read the input image/video.
-2. Enhance the Red channel using Histogram Equalization.
-3. Apply White Balance for color correction.
-4. Apply CLAHE (Contrast Limited Adaptive Histogram Equalization).
-5. Generate the final enhanced output.
-6. Display comparison between original and enhanced results.

 ---